chesshacker/docker-training/README.md

   Note for Windows 7 or 8: you may have to use [Docker Toolbox][dockertoolbox] instead of Docker for Windows.

+  Tip for Windows 7: If your install fails because it can't create a network adapter, you may find during the install that checking "Install VirtualBox with NDIS5 instead of NDIS6" helps to solve the problem.

 2. Verify Docker was installed correctly by running:

   ```